 Girls Track & Field

-The distance group were also to have strong senior leadership with Katie Baker leading the way.
-A talented sophomore class of Ashley Flick, Lauren Turk, Kylie Perkins and Livia Ianni are also in that group and were looking to continue their race up the track and field top five list.
-Flick is a returning 2019 state-qualifier in the 1600 meters.
-The sprint squad had a talented nucleus of runners including returning varsity members Sarah Strodtbeck, Cate Lehner, Carlie Young, as well as freshmen Georgia Reed and Josie Origer.
+The distance squad is led by the talented duo of juniors of Ashley Flick and Lauren Turk, with Kylie Perkins, Adelle Burkhardt and Livia Ianni also looking to continue their race up the track and field top five list.
+Flick is a returning 2019 state-qualifier in the mile.
+The sprint squad has a talented nucleus of runners, including returning varsity members Sarah Strodtbeck, Cate Lehner, Carlie Young, Georgia Reed and Josie Origer.
 Along with freshmen Sophia Ramsay and Kaitie Smith, these young ladies will be looking to anchor the sprinting events and the relays.
 The hurdle squad is led a group of talented junior hurdlers, including Julia Brown, Tabitha Meinerding and Emma Schiefelbein, who are all looking to drop time after a great off season.
 They will be joined by young hurdlers Grace Sipe, Natalie Lehner and Claire Lindsey.

-The girls track and field team was planning to make a run at the Circle City Conference Championship and state finals berths with the combined talents of the entire team.
+The Royals will make a run at the conference championship and state finals berths with the combined talents of the entire team.